Skip to Content

 These furry, friendly creatures are famous for their love of children and sometimes enjoy being around them more than adults.

-Beagles grow to medium size but do not bark too loudly which can help soothe some anxious kids who might feel scared by big dogs.
+Beagles grow to medium size but do not have a deep bark which can be a source of anxiety for children afraid of big dogs.

 2. Poodle